tsugiproject/tsugi/README.md

 TSUGI - A Framework for Building PHP-Based Learning Tools
 =========================================================

+**Note:** As of February 9, 2016 - I am refactoring much of the library code in this repository into tsugi-php - to get to the point where a tool can be written outside this directory tree using composer.
+There will be a few non-upwards compatible changes in how you access library code along the way.
+Please contact me if you are using this in production so I can inform you when changes are being done.

 Welcome to the www.tsugi.org project.
 Its goal is to build a scalable multi-tenant "tool" hosting environment based on the emerging IMS standards.